rs878854023

 Variant summary

 The NR_163945.1(LDLR-AS1):n.299G>A variant causes a non coding transcript exon change.
 The variant was absent in control chromosomes in GnomAD project.
 In-silico tool predicts a benign outcome for this variant.
-Variant has been reported in ClinVar as Uncertain significance (★★★).
+No clinical diagnostic laboratories have submitted clinical-significance assessments for this variant to ClinVar.

 Frequency